Color blindness: Color selection in design

-Colors of board game pieces must be carefully chosen to be accessible to the color blind.
+Colors of board game pieces must be carefully chosen to be accessible to color blind people.

 A common task for designers is to select a subset of colors (qualitative colormap) that are as mutually differentiable as possible (salient).
 For example, player pieces in a board game should be as different as possible.

-Classic advice suggests using Brewer palettes, but several of these are not actually accessible to the color blind.
+Classic advice suggests using Brewer palettes, but several of these are not actually accessible to color blind people.

 An issue with color selection is that the colors with the greatest contrast to the red–green color blind tend to be colors of confusion to the blue–yellow color blind and vice versa.

-In 2018, UX designer Allie Ofisher published 3 color palettes with 6 colors each, distinguishable for all variants of color blindness.